pmaji/asset-time-machine-app/README.md

         - run this to activate the virtual environment
     - `deactivate`
         - run this to deactivate the virtual environment
+- spin up a jupyter lab instance with `env/bin/jupyter-lab`
+- run the app with `env/bin/python3 app.py`

 - all packages should be documented in the requirements.txt file, so that all users are running the same package versions, i.e.:
     - `pip install -r requirements.txt`